krishanraja/wellwell/README.md

 npm i

 # Step 4: Set up environment variables (see Environment Setup above)
+# Copy the example file and edit it with your Supabase credentials
 cp .env.example .env
+# Then edit .env with your actual Supabase project URL and publishable key

 # Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev